 This Asian inspired condiment lends itself to being the perfect addition to Asian cuisine, but is also a “good on everything” condiment if you like to crank up the heat.

-Chili Garlic Sauce Ingredients
+Garlic Chili Sauce Ingredients

 Olive oil: for this recipe I used a light olive oil.
 It serves as the base of your sauce, so you want to ensure the oil you are using is still good.
 If it’s been sitting in your pantry for over a year, it might be time for a new bottle.